What Toyotas Are Made in the US and Where?

 The Toyota Corolla is manufactured in Mississippi

-Production of the ever-popular Toyota Corolla began at the Toyota Motor Manufacturing Mississippi, Inc. (TMMMS) plant in 2011.
+U.S. production of the ever-popular Toyota Corolla began at the Toyota Motor Manufacturing Mississippi, Inc. (TMMMS) plant in 2011.
 The $1.2 billion factory sits on 1,700 acres with 2 million square feet of production space.
 Directly employing close to 2,000 team members.
 The Blue Springs facility produces approximately 170,000 vehicles annually.

 Toyota invested $170 million into the production of the 12th generation Corolla in 2018.
 Included in the expansion plans were a $10 million visitor and interactive training center.
-Due to the impact of coronavirus (COVID-19), in-person tours of the plant are currently not available.
-A virtual tour of the Toyota Mississippi Experience Center is available online at the company website.

 Toyota’s largest vehicle manufacturing plant

 Toyota Motor Manufacturing, Kentucky, Inc. (TMMK) is home to “Toyota’s largest vehicle manufacturing plant in the world, annually capable of producing 550,000 vehicles and more than 600,000 engines.”

 The sprawling facility in Georgetown, Kentucky opened in 1988 and has produced more than 11 million vehicles.
 TMMK manufactures four-cylinder and V6 engines at the plant.
 The best-selling Toyota Camry and Toyota Avalon, along with their hybrid counterparts, are also manufactured here.
 The Lexus ES350 is also a product of this plant.